 Michael N. Boner became Executive Secretary-Treasurer, Pro Tem of the Mid-South Carpenters Regional Council in February, 2013.
 He was elected unanimously for another four years on August 3, 2013.
 The Council has a membership in excess of 3,000 members.
 Mr. Boner oversees a jurisdiction that includes Tennessee, Alabama, Mississippi and the panhandle of Florida.
 Mr. Boner is a native of Nashville and attended Trevecca College.
 He became a Journeyman Carpenter of the United Brotherhood of Carpenters & Joiners of America, Local Union 223 in 1986.

-While working for TDOC, Parker earned an associate degree in criminal justice from Dyersburg State Community College in 1993, a Bachelor of Science degree in criminal justice from the University of Tennessee at Martin in 1995, and a Master of Arts degree in security studies from the prestigious Naval Postgraduate School in Monterey, CA in 2013.
+Parker earned a Bachelor of Science degree in criminal justice from the University of Tennessee at Martin in 1995, and a Master of Arts degree in security studies from the prestigious Naval Postgraduate School in Monterey, CA in 2013.